Did you max out on your credit cards? Did you borrow from a creditor to pay off loans owed to another? Are you overwhelmed with your personal loans?

 Are you a homeowner who’s facing a rising home maintenance cost ?
 You may need to cut back on unnecessary items to save money on them and use that extra dollars to cover up your home maintenance costs.
 For instance, share a ride to and from work with a colleague or neighbor who stays close-by or cancel club memberships.
 Moreover, cook at home and carry your own meals to reduce restaurants visits.
 Reduce your cost of living wherever possible – food, insurance, alcohol, entertainment, energy, and so on, and free-up disposable cash as much as possible.
 With increased purchasing power, you’ll be able to better manage your household’s needs.

-Instead, you should always set aside a neat 10% (but more is merrier) of your monthly paycheck as savings.
+Instead, you should always set aside a neat 10 percent (but more is merrier) of your monthly paycheck as savings.
 Spending all of your paycheck will leave you cushion less that is potentially a deal-breaker in the face of debt settlement or other unanticipated expenses.

 Finally, reward any improvement you make, even if it’s a minor one.
 It is a crucial step as it’ll keep you motivated when you feel as if you can’t take it anymore.